 Since its conception in 2008, popular home-sharing services such as Airbnb have rapidly built a community of over 6 million listings and 2 million users worldwide.
 Whether just earning extra cash or solely relying on that income, plenty of renters have taken financial advantage of this clever home-share system.

 However, with the introduction of California’s AB5 regulation, the “gig economy” has been changed forever.
-If you’ve been injured in an Airbnb and are confused about liability, contact the premises liability lawyers at West Coast Trial Lawyer for a free consultation.
+If you’ve been injured in an Airbnb and are confused about liability, our knowledgeable Los Angeles premises liability attorneys at West Coast Trial Lawyers are available 24/7 to offer legal assistance.

 When you earn income from Airbnb you are required to file a1099.
 There are a number of different types of 1099 forms that vary based on your earnings, but all are ultimately used to report to the IRS your extra income or income received outside of your employment.